Not enough fireworks for Eagles - Republic-Times | News

 The Knights responded by sacking Voegele in the endzone for a safety that gave them a 22-14 lead with just a few minutes left.
 An onside kick by the Eagles was recovered by Sam Denny, however, giving Columbia one last small flame of hope from its own 32.

-The Knights defense stiffened, however, and Columbia dropped to 0-1 on the season.
+The Knights defense quickly doused that flame, however, and Columbia dropped to 0-1 on the season.

 Nelson rushed for 42 yards and had 52 yards receiving for Columbia, which was held to 213 total yards of offense on the night.